 Wedding preparations at Pierre du Calvet hotel

 The wedding couple got ready at the Pierre du Calvet hotel.
 It’s an ancient place in the Old Port (built in 1725).
-Within its halls is a labyrinth surprising rooms filled with ornate beds, musty books, live parrots, dusty wooden chairs and busts of John Lennon and Angeline Jolie.
+Within its halls is a labyrinth of surprising rooms filled with ornate beds, dusty books, old paintings and busts, fireplaces and a little sunny courtyard in the centre.

 It’s a fun playground for a creative photographer!